krakend/krakend-documentation/endpoints/parameter-forwarding.md

 ## Configuration to enable parameter forwarding
 You can change the default behavior according to your needs and define which elements can pass from the client to your backends.
 To do that, add the following configuration options under your `endpoint` definition:

-- `input_query_strings` (*array*): Defines the exact list of query strings that are allowed to reach the backend when passed.
-This list is case-sensitive.
-- `input_headers` (*array*): Defines the list of all headers allowed to reach the backend when passed.
-This list is case-insensitive.
-You can declare headers in lowercase, uppercase, or mixed.
-- A single *star* element (`["*"]`) as the value of the options above forwards **everything** to the backend (it's safer avoiding this option)
+{{< schema data="endpoint.json" filter="input_headers,input_query_strings" >}}

 ### Case-sensitive and case-insensitive parameters

 - The `input_query_strings` list is **case sensitive**, as per the RFC specification.
 For instance, a request `?Page=1` and `?page=1` are considered different parameters, and only the latter will pass when setting `"input_query_strings": ["page"]`.
 If you expect multiple cases, add them all.
 - The `input_headers` is **case-insensitive**, as per its RFC specification.
 It allows the passing of user headers in uppercase, lowercase, or mixed.
-Nevertheless, when the header is forwarded to the backend or used in other components, they receive it normalized in the **canonical format of the MIME header**, so you can have users mixing capitalization and yet receive a consistent format.
+Nevertheless, when the header is forwarded to the backend or used in other components, they receive it normalized in the **canonical format of the MIME header**, so users can mix capitalization and yet receive a consistent format.

 {{< note title="Canonical Headers" type="info" >}}
 When accessing or checking a header name through any component in KrakenD, you must write its canonical form regardless of what's being provided by the user.